Memories carved in relief

 Last year, as the replica Endeavour traced its path toward Aotearoa, Moana Jackson wrote that “it is the same implacable belief in the unchangeability of colonial power that characterises every colonising memorial or commemoration”.
 Tai Moana Tai Tangata seeks to hold that belief up to the light, revealing the holes in the silence that shine through.
 Graham understands that giving history a physical form is not the same as remembering.
 Memory comes instead from what that form may do to the gaps in and around it.
 Memory is carved in relief.
 It is the embrasures that slice through the redoubt; the space where someone stood, then fell; the fissures between what we know and what the land holds to be true.

 Ka pari te tai-moana, ka timu te tai-tangata.

 Brett Graham was the Govett-Brewster Art Gallery Creative New Zealand Artist in Residence in 2019.
-Brett Graham: Tai Moana Tai Tangata is at the Govett-Brewster Art Gallery, New Plymouth, from 26 April to 26 July.
+Brett Graham: Tai Moana Tai Tangata at the Govett-Brewster Art Gallery, New Plymouth has been postponed until further notice.